-- 2.1 Dropouts shall be reported on the WVEIS computer system. - 2.2 All children who are enrolled in school will be expected to attend each day that school is in session. - 2.3 A Handicapped student's absences should be addressed in accordance with policy 2419, Regulations for the Education of Exceptional Students, Section 1.10 Home-Hospital Instruction. - 2.4 Students who are enrolled in a private school or who are receiving home instruction in accordance with provisions of the West Virginia Code and policies of the West Virginia Board of Education are, by the nature of their instruction, exempt from attendance at public school. - 2.5 Compulsory school enrollment shall begin with the school year in which the sixth birthday is reached prior to September 1 of such year or upon enrolling in a publicly-supported or approved private pre-kindergarten program and continue to the sixteenth birthday or for as long as the student is enrolled in a public school after the sixteenth birthday.
-Beginning with the 2011-2012 high school cohort class of students, compulsory school enrollment begins with the school year in which the sixth birthday is reached prior to September 1 of such year or upon enrolling in a publicly supported kindergarten program and continues to the seventeenth birthday or for as long as the student continues to be enrolled in a school system after the seventeenth birthday.
-A child may be removed from a pre-kindergarten program when the principal or guardian concurs that continued attendance in such prekindergarten program is not in the best interest of the child.
+- 2.1 Dropouts shall be reported on the WVEIS computer system. - 2.2 All children who are enrolled in school will be expected to attend each day that school is in session. - 2.3 A Handicapped student's absences should be addressed in accordance with policy 2419, Regulations for the Education of Exceptional Students. - 2.4 Students who are enrolled in a private school or who are receiving home instruction in accordance with provisions of the West Virginia Code and policies of the West Virginia Board of Education are, by the nature of their instruction, exempt from attendance at public school. - 2.5 Compulsory school enrollment shall begin with kindergarten during the school year in which the fifth birthday is reached prior to July 1. and continues to the seventeenth birthday or for as long as the student continues to be enrolled in a school system after the seventeenth birthday.
+Preschool enrollment may begin when a child is 4 years old prior to July 1.
+A child may be removed from a pre-kindergarten program when the principal and guardian concurs that continued attendance in such pre-kindergarten program is not in the best interest of the child.
 In the event that the principal, teacher and parent do not concur regarding the feasibility of the child's continued attendance in the pre-kindergarten program, the principal, following consultation with the county superintendent shall make the final determination with regard to continued attendance.

 - 2.6 As long as a person eighteen years of age or older continues to be enrolled in a school system, attendance laws, rules and regulations shall be enforced against that person directly rather than the parent, guardian or custodian of such person.
 When doubt exists concerning the age of a child who is absent from school, the attendance director shall have authority to require a properly attested birth certificate or affidavit certifying the child's age from the parent, guardian or custodian of the child. - 2.7 The Barbour County Board of Education affirms the following exceptions to the unexcused absences: Students who are eleventh or twelfth graders may be excused from school to visit postsecondary institutions provided that, upon their return, they present to the high school principal a letter from the institution visited, signed by an appropriate official of that institution, affirming the student's visit and the date thereof. - 2.8 Students leaving school after their initial arrival be signed out in the office by their parents.
 Every effort will be made to inform students and their parents that students should not be taken from school for any reason other than an emergency situation. - 2.9 According to West Virginia Board of Education Policy 2510, all students shall be scheduled for the full instructional day for all four years of high school.
-Barbour County Schools. - 2.10 Persons charged with reporting students attendance information shall provide information that reflects allowable deductions as defined by the West Virginia Board of Education. - 2.11 Students may not be suspended solely for failure to attend class. - 2.12 If one parent has been awarded custody of the student by the courts, the parent of custody shall provide the school with a copy of the custody order and inform the school in writing of any limitations in the rights of the non-custodial parent.
+Barbour County Schools. - 2.10 Persons charged with reporting students' attendance information shall provide information that reflects allowable deductions as defined by the West Virginia Board of Education. - 2.11 Students may not be suspended solely for failure to attend class. - 2.12 If one parent has been awarded custody of the student by the courts, the parent of custody shall provide the school with a copy of the custody order and inform the school in writing of any limitations in the rights of the non-custodial parent.
 In the absence of such notice, the school will presume that the student may be released into the care of either parent.